Building substructure is the lower part of a structural system that is constructed beneath the ground level and is hidden from view.

 a.
 Prevents the differential settlements in foundation.

 b.
-Transfers the load coming from superstructure to the foundation.
+Transfers the load coming from the superstructure to the foundation.

 c.
 Check and prevents the ingress of moisture.